 The Squall 2 has a front vestibule which allows you to cook or store gear when it is raining cats and dogs outside.
 But even then, the bottom of the vestibule does not touch the ground, permitting air to flow through the tent and evaporate any condensation built-up.
 This is a signature feature of tarp tent design.

-When the vestibule is rolled up and attached to the sides of the tent’s front, it’s possible for much greater airflow.
+When the vestibule is rolled up and attached to the sides of the tent’s front, it’s possible to achieve much greater airflow.
 There’s a zipper in the middle of the no-see-um netting in the front which is hiding the single trekking pole that I’ve used to pitch the front of the tent.
 You can also use two poles for greater stability in very windy conditions.

 When you purchase a Squall 2 from Tarp Tent, you can ask for the bathtub floor option.
 It’s useful for keeping the rain seepage out.
 To raise the sidewalls, simply clip the elastic cord sewn onto the bathtub corner to a clip on the inside of the tent.